Mitchell International › Mitchell in London › Frequently Asked Questions

 25. For Mitchell in London, will William Mitchell College of Law (WMCL) wait for financial aid to be disbursed in order to pay the tuition and housing after acceptance into the program?

-In order to secure your seat in the Mitchell in London program, you must pay the initial $150 application fee within two weeks of being notified of your acceptance into the program.
+In order to secure your seat in the Mitchell in London program, you must pay the initial $150 application fee within two weeks of your acceptance into the program.
 With verification of financial aid, WMCL will wait for the remainder of the tuition and housing balance until the financial aid proceeds are disbursed.
 You then pay the remaining balance of tuition and housing directly to WMCL when your financial aid is received.

 26. Will I receive more information about the program?